-Haifa’s location – between the Mediterranean Sea and the southern slopes of Mount Carmel – makes the city attractive.
+Haifa’s location – between the Mediterranean Sea and the slopes of Mount Carmel – makes the city attractive.
 Thus, Haifa offers the best of hillside and seaside wonders that will surely leave travelers in awe.

 Haifa’s most popular and visited tourist attraction is the majestic Baha’i Shrine and garden terrace.
 But there are other pieces of urban “greens” and other fun and relaxing spaces that locals and tourists alike will enjoy taking a breather from the hustle and bustle of Haifa’s city life.
 This article mentions only a few parks in the city of Haifa and the Haifa District: